 In some cases you don't know what the SID of the delta you want is.
 However, you can revert to the version of the program that was running as of a certain date by using the -c (cutoff) flag.
-For example, sccs get -c800722120000 prog.c will retrieve whatever version was current as of July 22, 1980 at 12:00 noon.
+For example, will retrieve whatever version was current as of July 22, 1980 at 12:00 noon.
 Trailing components can be stripped off (defaulting to their highest legal value), and punctuation can be inserted in the obvious places; for example, the above line could be equivalently stated: